 Treatment of Childhood Carcinoma of Unknown Primary

-Chemotherapy, targeted therapy, and radiation therapy treatments appropriate and relevant for the general category of carcinoma or sarcoma (depending on the histological findings, symptoms, and extent of tumor) are initiated as early as possible.
+Chemotherapy, targeted therapy, and radiation therapy may be used to treat childhood carcinomas of unknown primary sites.
+The appropriate and relevant treatments, according to the general category of carcinoma or sarcoma (depending on the histological findings, symptoms, and extent of tumor), are initiated as early as possible.

 - Morris GJ, Greco FA, Hainsworth JD, et al.: Cancer of unknown primary site.
 Semin Oncol 37 (2): 71-9, 2010.
 [PUBMED Abstract]